mesosphere/dcos-docs-site/pages/1.13/api/index.md

     For example, get the DC/OS version of the cluster from: `https://dcos.example.com/dcos-metadata/dcos-version.json`

 - **Lua routes** immediately execute code in Admin Router without proxying to an external backend component.
-So for Lua routes, no path is required after the route.
+For Lua routes, no path is required after the route.

     ```
     <cluster-url>/<route>